-A common skin condition that usually starts with a tendency to flush and go red very easily, it can be sensitive and or be accompanied with small red or puss filled spots.
+A common and complex skin condition that involves the bodies immune system that usually starts with a tendency to flush and go red very easily, it can be sensitive and or be accompanied with small red or puss filled spots.
 When the skins barrier becomes compromised it can allow certain triggers to initiate a flare up.
 Triggers include-

-Rosacea skins can be categorised into different types, however with all types of Rosacea early diagnosis and treatment are essential.
+Whilst there is no cure for Rosacea, it can be well managed with a good home care plan.
+Rosacea can be categorised into different types, however with all types of Rosacea early diagnosis and treatment are essential.

-Erythematotelangiectatic Rosacea- persistent redness, irritation nd broken capillaries.
+1- Erythematotelangiectatic Rosacea- persistent redness, irritation and broken capillaries.

 Treatment includes homecare to repair the skins natural barrier function and protect it from the environment.
 An SPF is critical for rosacea skin since UV is one of the main trigger factors.

-Clinic treatments include advanced facias with LED phototherapy.
+Clinic treatments include advanced facials with LED phototherapy.